 - 1 tsp minced fresh basil

 - Preheat oven to 375 degrees.
-Line a baking sheet with parchment paper and set aside.
+Line a baking sheet with silicone mat or parchment paper and set aside.

 - In a small bowl, combine melted butter with Italian seasoning, garlic, parsley and basil.